mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 %}

 {% include verse.html
-text="He who believes in Him is not judged; he who does not believe has been judged already, because he has not believed in the name of the only begotten Son of God." verse="John 3:18" version="NASB1995"
+text="He who believes in him is not judged.
+He who doesn’t believe has been judged already, because he has not believed in the name of the only born Son of God." verse="John 3:18"
 %}
 </div>